bndtools/bnd/README.md

 [![Built on DEV@cloud](http://www.cloudbees.com/sites/default/files/Button-Built-on-CB-1.png)](http://www.cloudbees.com/foss/foss-dev.cb)

 ## Feedback
 Feedback is always welcome, for general discussions use the <bndtools-users@googlegroups.com> list.
 We also have the <bndtools-dev@googlegroups.com> list for discussions on the development of bnd.
+One can subscribe to the mail list by sending an email to `bndtools-users+subscribe@googlegroups.com` and unsubscribe by sending an email to `bndtools-users+unsubscribe@googlegroups.com`.

 Bugs and issues should go to <https://github.com/bndtools/bnd/issues>